 Soon, Nolan Baye had little time to spend with Michael John.
 What was he to do?
 Never realizing he had an unspoken need to bond, Michael John found it easy to be with Evelyn Miller.
 Her father was a trusted advisor, and they were always at the manor.

 Evelyn played harder than most boys in Bon Abbi.
-There were plenty of times when they argued about something.
-But Evelyn was always quick to resolve the problem.
+There were plenty of times when they argued about something, but Evelyn was always quick to resolve the problem.
 Michael John never acknowledged that one day his nobility would separate him from Evelyn.

-During his studies in Mercil, Nolan Baye met Ayla May Garren, from a financier family.
+During his studies in Mercil, Nolan Baye met Ayla May Garran, from a financier family.
 He wrote his father announcing his intention to marry Ayla.
 He would bring Ayla May and her father to Bon Abbi by planting season.

 Lord Rando announced the wedding plans to the townspeople.
 In a few weeks, planting season would begin and a wedding to occur.
 There was a festive mood throughout Bon Abbi, anticipating Nolan Baye’s arrival.
 Buildings were freshly painted, roofs rethatched, and the main square decorated.

-After an early meal, the two fathers made their way to a library, working out the necessary details.
+After an early meal, the two fathers made their way to the library, working out the necessary marriage details.
 The wedding would happen in early summer, providing enough time for Ayla’s family to arrive on the island.
 A few of Nolan’s friends stopped by to invite him to an early hunt.

-When Nolan Baye came back with his hunting group, Lord Rando told him the news.
-Michael John wept for his brother as he heard the loss in Nolan Baye’s cries.
-He wanted revenge, but his father tried to reason with his son.
-There wasn’t a way to know who murdered Ayla, he would say.
+When Nolan Baye returned with his hunting group, Lord Rando told him the news.
+Michael John wept for his brother as he heard the loss in Nolan Baye’s despair and anguish.
+The young man demanded revenge, while his father tried to reason with his son.
+‘There wasn’t a way to know who murdered Ayla,’ he would say.

 Nolan Baye refused to hear his father.
 The colors of the arrow feather were those of Luka Dey.
-He would confront Luka Dey.
-Nolan knew Luka Dey would make his way to Cornor in Southport.
-Michael John couldn’t believe his father wouldn’t defend his brother.
-So, he grabbed a knife, went outside.
-He would follow his brother Nolan Baye.
+He would confront the Casselberry heir, even if his father could not.
+Luka Dey would make his way to Cornor, and then into Southport to catch any vessel sailing to the Mainlands.

-Michael John heard some muffled cries.
-It was a young Dragoon pup caught in a trap with a wire around his front leg.
-He removed the wire.
-But rather than running away, the Dragoon drew closer to Michael John.
+Making his way cautiously through the valley, Michael John heard some muffled cries.
+It was a young Dragoon kit caught in a trap with a wire around his front leg.
+Approaching the small creature caused it to snarl and huff, a defensive posturing that included a ponding the ground.

 Morning came, and so did the Dragoon pack.
-They watched as he released the young pup, who kept coming back to Michael John.
-One final push and the pup joined the pack.
-The leader made his way to Michael John.
-He dropped his face to the ground and cried, pleading not to kill him.
+They watched as Michael John urged the young cat to return to his kind, but the kit had other ideas.
+The largest animal and leader made his way to Michael John.
+The boy dropped his face to the ground and cried, pleading not to kill him.
 But nothing happened.

 When he looked up, the Dragoons were gone.
-Michael John made his way through Filgore Valley safe and sound.
-It didn’t take him long to get to Connor or to find Nolan Baye.
-He had drawn his sword and called Luka Dey to answer for Ayla May’s death.
+Michael John didn’t hesitate as he made his way through Filgore Valley safe and sound.
+It didn’t take him long to exit the forest and reach the open fields near Connor.
+It wasn’t long before the boy made it t Pub’s Row, where he witnessed his brother stood with a drawn sword and calling Luka Dey to answer for Ayla May’s death.

-They led him through the Southport docks and onto a ship.
+The captain shouted to get the Molly Red ready for departure as several crew lead the boy into the bowels of the vessel.
 Michael John wonder about his father, and the death of his brother.
-Where was he going, and would he ever see Evelyn Miller again?
+Where was he going, and how would he ever return to Bon Abbi or see Evelyn Miller again?